magento/knowledge-base/docs/guides/kb-formatting-guide.md

 If you need to reference an element other than header, use HTML to define the element to add use the [id attribute](https://www.w3schools.com/html/html_id.asp).
 You can then use Markdown or HTML to reference this ID.

+### Relative links and links to other articles

+Do not use relative links to reference Support KB articles.
+Those links will not work when your article gets published in [Magento Help Center](https://support.magento.com/hc/en-us).
+Please use complete hyperlinks from the [Magento Help Center](https://support.magento.com/hc/en-us).

 ## Tables

 Use [HTML formatting for tables](https://www.w3schools.com/html/html_tables.asp).